 Finally, after waiting, press down on your French press and push all the ground beans to the bottom of the French press.
 You are left with delicious French pressed coffee above your filter that you can serve, drink and enjoy!

+With this French Press recipe, you can now drink coffee at home for one year for about the same price of buying coffee from a coffee shop for one week.
 Now you know how to make French press coffee at home in 5 easy steps!
 You can also check one of the best French Press below: